Skip Ribbon Commands

 The VCAA recognises the expertise of practising teachers and the importance of consultation with educators in developing the Victorian Curriculum F–10 Version 2.0.

-That’s why the revised curriculum will based on comprehensive feedback from teachers, including through formal curriculum monitoring over the past 4 years, the review of the Australian Curriculum and our Curriculum Area Reference Panels.
+That’s why the revised curriculum will be based on comprehensive feedback from teachers, including through formal curriculum monitoring conducted over the past 5 years, the review of the Australian Curriculum and our Curriculum Area Reference Panels.

 Curriculum Area Reference Panels

-Our Curriculum Area Reference Panels have been meeting since November 2022 and will continue to contribute to the revision process until July 2023.
+Our Curriculum Area Reference Panels met between November 2022 and July 2023.

-The 26 panels are each composed of 10–12 members, including practising teachers from primary and secondary schools across all sectors and regions.
-Their expertise and input represents all teachers who will be expected to implement and use the revised curriculum.
+The 26 panels were each composed of 10–12 members, including practising teachers from primary and secondary schools across all sectors and regions.
+Their expertise and input represents all teachers who will implement and use the revised curriculum.

 Reporting

-All Victorian government and Catholic schools are required to provide written reports on student achievement against the Victorian Curriculum F–10 achievement standards for every student at least twice per year.
-The Victorian Curriculum F–10 2.0 will include revisions to the achievement standards to provide clarity and show progression to help schools and teachers assess and report on student learning more effectively.
+All Victorian government and Catholic schools are required by their respective sectors to provide written reports on student achievement against the Victorian Curriculum F–10 achievement standards for every student at least twice per year.
+To support teachers and their reporting requirements, the Victorian Curriculum F–10 Version 2.0 will include revisions to the achievement standards to provide clear progressions of learning and help school leaders and teachers assess and report on student learning more effectively.

 For specific information on reporting, contact your relevant school sector.
 If you work in a government school, refer to the Department of Education’s advice at Reporting student achievement and progress Foundation to 10.
 If you work in a Catholic school, refer to your local Catholic education office or the Catholic Education Victoria Network (CEVN) portal.